BuickSalesman/learnings-journal/README.md

+# 22/04/25 -
+Today marks the second loop through my leetcode woodpecker method.
+I will have to solve 3-4 problems a day to keep on track with my goals, and since I'm doing everything in both JavaScript and Python, double that.
+Getting through these first few days should be easy enough, I have the time before I start my new job.

+I really need to restructure git-it-together asap.
+I'm not sure exactly how yet, but I'm leaning towards grabbing all user data I need in a few api calls up front upon login to the site.
+Then I can store everything in state, and not refresh the page every time I create a new commit or repo.
+I need to figure out a way to save commits in state so that if someone wants to add 15 commits to different repos at the end of the night, like I often do, they don't have to wait for an api call and a page refresh between each one.
+Maybe I can send data to the database once I detect lack of activity on the page for a cetain length of time, and then save all new data on the front end or in state or something, to actually be entered into the db all at once.
+There has to be best practice for this, but I don't know exaclty what it's called.
+Hopefully I can talk to Jeff or Peter about it soon.

+Additionally, I don't know how I didn't know this, but today I learned if you write a return statement within a loop, it ends the loop there, saving time.
+This is not the same for forEach in JavaScript.

 # 18/04/25 -
 LAunched git-it-togther!
 Spent the last 4-ish hours figuring out how to move my database over to Render, link the Render DB to the Render deployed backend, set up a whole bunch of ENV variables, and then configured CORS for a Netlify deployed frontend.
 All in all a great decision to deploy at this stage.
 I can now fix things that were fine on my local machine but are clearly a pain in production while hosted by free tiers of two providers that have to talk to each other.
 Other than optimizing for speed, there is only a very short list of things I feel like I truly need to add, and only a few things on my "maybe someday" list.
 It will definitely be a priority project though, since I use it every day, and have used it every day for about 6 weeks now.